lliendo/Radar/docs/internals.rst

     dependant.
 Before Radar server goes into operational mode it tries to select the best multiplex i/o method available.
-In any case if the platform can't be detected or an efficient multiplexing method cannot be found Radar will keep working with a SelectMonitor (which relies on the select system call).
+In any case if the platform can't be detected or an efficient multiplexing method cannot be found Radar will fall back to the SelectMonitor (which relies on the select system call).
-    The current supported multiplexing strategies are : select, poll, epoll, kqueue and i/o completion ports.
+    The currently supported multiplexing strategies are : select, poll, epoll, kqueue and i/o completion ports.

     Radar client and server also operate in a non-blocking way.
 Its main thread